CivicActions Security Policy

 - The contents of the project management site (e.g. Trac, JIRA, Trello, etc.), e-mail lists and related communication tools, will normally contain a mixture of confidential and non-confidential information:

 - Information authored by clients or 3rd parties should generally be treated as confidential, unless it is clearly public-facing, and then its use other than as set forth in the engagement agreement may still require client permission.
-If in doubt, ask your supervisor or the General Counsel.
+If in doubt, ask your supervisor or the legal team.

-- Non-confidential materials can be sourced for distribution or repurposing, but should be reviewed and redacted, if needed, to ensure no confidential information remains.
+- Project management material can be sourced for distribution or repurposing, but should be first reviewed and redacted, if needed, to ensure no confidential information remains.

-If you are unsure about the confidentiality of a piece of information you should ask someone who is able to give a qualified answer (if in doubt who this is, consult with the General Counsel) - in the meantime, work from the assumption that it is confidential.
+If you are unsure about the confidentiality of a piece of information you should ask someone who is able to give a qualified answer (if in doubt who this is, consult with the legal team) - in the meantime, work from the assumption that it is confidential.

 Acceptable Use Policy